codemeasandwich/scribbles/ReadMe.md

 * **mode** [string] - *default: 'dev'*
   * Can use NODE_ENV from environment variables
 * **format** [string] - *defaults: "{repo}:{mode}:{branch} [{spanLabel} {spanId}] {time} #{gitHash} <{logLevel}> {fileName}:{lineNumber} {message} {value} {stackTrace}"*
+  * `instance`: a base16 value representing the current instance
   * git:
     * `repo`: The git repository name as it appears on the origin
     * `branch`: The current git branch